Specialise in planning subsea installations and designing subsea structures.

 Dr Majid Aleyassin

-Majid is a Lecturer in Mechanical Engineering.
+Majid is a Lecturer in Mechanical Engineering, and your course coordinator.
 He’s been with our School of Engineering as a Researcher and Lecturer since 2006.
 Majid holds a PhD in Mechanical Engineering and his research interest is in the field of applied dynamics of solids and structures.

 View Majid’s profileWhere this will take you